MiniZinc/libminizinc/en/fzn-spec.rst

   Instructs the solver to stop after reporting ``i`` solutions (only used with satisfaction problems).

+.. option:: -i

+  Instructs the solver to print *intermediate* solutions of increasing quality (only used with optimisation problems).
+This option should be supported rather than ``-a`` for solvers which only support printing of intermediate solutions for optimisation problems but no reporting of all solutions for satisfaction problems.

 .. option:: -f

   Instructs the solver to conduct a "free search", i.e., ignore any search